mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 - **Saving Throws** INT +6, WIS +7, CHA +8
 - **Skills** Perception +12
-- **Immunities** Poison, murexian Poison, Prone
+- **Immunities** Poison, Murexian Poison, Prone
 - **Senses** darkvision 120 ft., passive Perception 22
 - **Languages** Deep Speech, Undercommon
-- **Challenge** 13 (10,000 XP) **Proficiency Bonus** +5
+- **CR** 13 (XP 10,000; PB +5)

 #### Traits

 _**Antimagic Cone.**_ The beholder's central eye creates an area of antimagic, as in the antimagic field spell, in a 150-foot-cone.
 At the start of each of their turns, the beholder decides which way the cone faces and whether the cone is active.
 The area works against the beholder's own eye rays.

-_**Murexian Poison.**_ All murexian Poison damage and conditions dealt by the beholder treat Poison immunity as Poison resistance and ignore a target's normal Poison resistance, unless the target has specific resistance or immunity to murexian Poisons.
-Targets with Poison immunity or murexian Poison resistance have Advantage on Saving Throws against murexian Poison, and targets with murexian Poison immunity automatically succeed on such Saving Throws.
+_**Murexian Poison.**_ All Murexian Poison damage and conditions dealt by the beholder treat Poison immunity as Poison resistance and ignore a target's normal Poison resistance, unless the target has specific resistance or immunity to Murexian Poisons.
+Targets with Poison immunity or Murexian Poison resistance have Advantage on saving throws against Murexian Poison, and targets with Murexian Poison immunity automatically succeed on such saving throws.

-_**Venom Surge.**_ If another creature comes into direct contact with the beholder's body (including as part of the beholder's Bite attack), they must succeed on a DC 18 Constitution Saving Throw or become Poisoned with murex for 1 minute and Paralyzed until the end of their next turn.
-A Poisoned creature no longer in direct contact with the beholder can repeat the Saving Throw at the end of each of their turns, ending the effect on themself on a success.
+_**Venom Surge.**_ If another creature comes into direct contact with the beholder's body (including as part of the beholder's Bite attack), they must succeed on a DC 18 Constitution saving throw or become Poisoned with murex for 1 minute and Paralyzed until the end of their next turn.
+A Poisoned creature no longer in direct contact with the beholder can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

-Additionally, a creature that is already Poisoned by murex and fails this Saving Throw instead suffers one level of Exhaustion.
+Additionally, a creature that is already Poisoned by murex and fails this saving throw instead suffers one level of Exhaustion.
 A creature cannot have more than one level of Exhaustion at a time caused by the Venom Surge trait from the same murexian creature.

 #### Actions

-_**Bite.**_ _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 14 (4d6) Piercing damage plus 14 (4d6) murexian Poison damage.
+_**Bite.**_ _Melee Attack Roll:_ +5, reach 5 ft. _Hit:_ 14 (4d6) Piercing damage plus 14 (4d6) Murexian Poison damage.

 _**Eye Rays.**_ The beholder shoots three of their magical eye rays at random (re-roll duplicates), choosing one to three targets they can see within 120 feet of them.
 See the beholder stat block in the _Monster Manual_ for eye ray effects; the Enervation Ray is replaced with a Murexian Ray which behaves as follows:

-_Murexian Ray._ The targeted creature must make a DC 18 Constitution Saving Throw.
-On a failed save, the target takes 36 (8d8) murexian Poison damage and is Poisoned by murex as described in the Venom Surge trait.
+_Murexian Ray._ The targeted creature must make a DC 18 Constitution saving throw.
+On a failed save, the target takes 36 (8d8) Murexian Poison damage and is Poisoned by murex as described in the Venom Surge trait.
 On a successful save, the ray damage is halved and the target is not Poisoned by murex.

 #### Legendary Actions